microsoft/pxt-adafruit/docs/lessons/blocks-conditions.md

 # blocks - if statements

-An introduction to conditions for the Block Editor. #docs
+An introduction to conditions for the Block Editor.

 ## Introduction to conditions